Roaringman/UNUganda/README.md

 # Read below for details on getting project up and running

 ### Immediate Issues
-Data -> currently from json files in project data folder.
+Data 1 -> currently from json files in project data folder.
 Needs to be fetching external sources (When we know where they are)

+Data 2 -> Some issues with certain district geometries not rendering

+Data 3 -> Not all district have all statistic information provided by UN. see SAP tables -> relates to poverty and population data

+Data 4 -> Some Districts have the same name ?
+We need unique identifier, preferably provided by UN for future addition of data

 Rendering 1 -> inefficient rendering causing mouseover and out events to trigger -> removing highlighting on current object